Deano86/NordConverter/README.md

-# NordVPN to WireGuard configuration generator
+# NordConverter

-An interactive Bash script that logs in to the NordVPN Linux client when needed, temporarily connects using NordLynx, and creates an importable WireGuard `.conf` file.
+`NordConverter.sh` is an interactive Bash script that logs in to the NordVPN Linux client when needed, temporarily connects using NordLynx, and creates an importable WireGuard `.conf` file.

 > This is an unofficial helper.
 A generated configuration contains a private key.
 > Keep it secret, never commit it to source control, and delete it when it is no